duckietown/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/30-operation/10-operation-sensors.md

 #### Controllers in your drone:

-1. **Electronic Speed Controllers (ESCs)** - small computers that react extremely quickly to accomplish to simply keep the motors spinning at a particular speed by sending it a variable amount of power based on the input it recieves (quantity = 4)
+1. **Electronic Speed Controllers (ESCs)** - small computers that react extremely quickly to keep the motors spinning at a particular speed by sending it a variable amount of power based on the input it receives (quantity = 4)

 <figure>
    <figcaption>1 ESC for each Motor</figcaption>